hoodiehq/hoodie/test/README.md

-# `./test`
+# Module Structure

 This is the main test directory.

-All tests are being loaded by `intex.js`, which is the file that is run, when you run `npm test` in this repository.

 We differentiate between two types of tests:

-- Unit tests live in `unit/`.
-- Integration tests live in `integration/`.

-Unit tests concern themselves with individual modules within `hoodie-server`.
+- [Unit test](unit) concern themselves with individual modules

-Integration tests ensure correct behaviour of a fully running `hoodie-server`, most notably its HTTP API.
+- [Integration tests](integration) ensure correct behaviour of a fully running `hoodie-server`, most notably its HTTP API.

-When adding new features to `hoodie-server`, it is up to you decide whether your feature needs unit tests, integration tests or both.
+When adding new features it is up to you decide whether your feature needs unit tests, integration tests or both.
 But it **should** have *some* kind of tests.